Twins stock up with starter Mahle, relievers López, Fulmer

+MINNEAPOLIS (AP) — The Minnesota Twins badly needed pitching and weren't afraid to part with multiple promising minor leaguers to get it.

+They weren't willing to budge with some of the youngsters they already have in the majors, though.
+Despite their injuries and flaws, the Twins were adamant about adding to their first-place club.

-MINNEAPOLIS (AP) — The Minnesota Twins stocked up their sputtering pitching staff on Tuesday leading up to the trade deadline, acquiring All-Star closer Jorge López from the Baltimore Orioles, starter Tyler Mahle from the Cincinnati Reds and reliever Michael Fulmer from the Detroit Tigers in three separate deals that forced them to surrender a total of eight prospects.
+The Twins stocked up their sputtering staff Tuesday leading right up to the trade deadline, acquiring All-Star closer Jorge López from the Baltimore Orioles, starter Tyler Mahle from the Cincinnati Reds and reliever Michael Fulmer from the Detroit Tigers as they gave up a total of eight prospects in three separate deals.

+“It’s exciting for the people in the clubhouse.
+It’s exciting for the people upstairs in the room who are pulling all of these discussions together and making these things happen.
+I think it’s equally as exciting for the fans at home, too,” manager Rocco Baldelli said.
+“It gives you energy.”

-Minnesota also acquired veteran catcher Sandy León from division rival Cleveland in a minor trade that sent minor league pitcher Ian Hamilton to the Guardians.
+Minnesota also acquired veteran catcher Sandy León from division rival Cleveland in a lesser trade that sent minor league pitcher Ian Hamilton to the Guardians.

-The Twins, who took a one-game lead in the AL Central into their game on Tuesday night, have a 5.30 team ERA since the All-Star break.
+The Twins, who took a one-game lead in the AL Central into their game against the Tigers on Tuesday night, have a 5.30 team ERA since the All-Star break.

+“We believe in this team.
+We said it from the get-go.
+We felt that way all year,” president of baseball operations Derek Falvey said.
+“We wanted to try to find a way to supplement it.”

 López and Fulmer join a Twins team that has been desperate to find reliable late-inning options beyond Jhoan Duran.
 Griffin Jax has been a find after his conversion from a starting role in 2021, but Emilio Pagan was recently moved into lower-leverage situations and Tyler Duffey has an ERA (4.57) almost two runs higher than his cumulative total of the previous three seasons.